gupvar/personal-web-wowchemy/content/home/posts.md

 # Order that this section appears on the page.
 weight: 30

-title: Recent Blog Posts
+title: Recent Posts
-subtitle: Varun enjoys writing about logistics, supply chains, and research.
+subtitle: Varun is an observer of the latest in logistics and supply chains.
+Supply chain modeling and pricing enthusiast.

 content:
   # Filter on criteria